Wildlander-mod/wildlander-mod.github.io/_02-RecommendedReading/5-Changes-From-Vanilla.md

 * Heavy Armor makes sneaking impossible.
 * Sneak mages can’t exist.
 Spells Make noise to cast until you are deep into the illusion tree.
 * Stamina is a precious resource at lower levels.
 Wearing any armor without the first perk causes a drain standing still, even with the first perk you will lose it if you are running around.
 Anyone with armor should be investing in stamina restoration food.
+* Low quality wooden / iron / steel bows break on Melee hit, if you plan on being a archer, get a better bow.

 ## Quest Changes